UrbanInstitute/urbanschemes/README.md

 ```

 ### y-axis Titles
-The Urban Institute Data Visualization Style Guide indicates that the y-axis title should be horizontal aross the top left corner of the plot.
+The y-axis title should be horizontal aross the top left corner of the plot.
 This change is not automatically reflected in the scheme.
-Add the following lines to your plot code to make this change:
+Add the following options to your graph command to make this change:
 ```
-  subtitle("{it:This is my y-axis title") ///
+  subtitle("{it:This is my y-axis title"}) ytitle("")
-  ytitle("")
 ```

 ### Grid lines